andlo/ZZZfairytalez-skill/README.md

 ## Examples
-* "Tell a fairytale"
+* "Tell a fairy tale"
-* "Tell a good fairytale"
+* "Tell me the story The Little Match Girl"
 * "Continue story"

-Then when asked for whch fairytale, say the fairy tale taht you like most.
-Or try one of my favorites "The Little Match Girl"
+Mycroft will then try to find the fairy tale if you told wich one you wanted.
+If not, he will ask you.

 ## Credits
 Andreas Lorensen (@andlo) and the super comunity around Mycroft